 In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
 The amended guidance clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The new accounting guidance is effective for annual periods beginning after December 15, 2017, including interim periods within those periods.
 Early adoption is permitted.
-The Company is currently evaluating the impact the adoption of ASU No. 2016-15 will have on its consolidated financial statements.
+The Company will evaluate the impact that the adoption of ASU No. 2016-15 will have on future transactions.